mozilla/iacomus/README.md

 # Telemetry Dashboard Generator

-The clojurescript/om based [dashboard](http://vitillo.github.io/iacomus/resources/public/index.html?config=sample_config.json) can display and compare data collected with Telemetry on a weekly basis.
-It picks up a configuration file specified through a GET parameter that contains a description of the data format, e.g:
+The clojurescript/om based [dashboard](http://vitillo.github.io/iacomus/resources/public/index.html?config=sample_config.json) can display and compare data collected with [Telemetry](https://wiki.mozilla.org/Telemetry) on a weekly basis.
+It picks up a configuration file, specified through a GET parameter, that contains a description of the data format, e.g:

 ```javascript
 {